The Plastic Problem: Increasing Transparency in Waste Management

 Individuals, and by default the institutions they inhabit, can help lessen the gap between the intended waste cycle and the bleak reality of recyclable waste’s fate.
 However, to do so, we must understand the full scope of the problem and have an accurate representation of our own inputs into the global waste system, a market with a size expected to reach $484.9 billion by 2025.
 Many companies – start-up and otherwise – are taking big steps to offer solutions to the world’s recycling problem, but these developments are in the early stages and require cooperative participation to put them into place.

 Some parts of our waste recycling and repurposing system do work.
 For example, aluminum cans can be melted down and repurposed into another functional aluminum can, putting that material back into the consumer cycle and keeping it out of landfills and incinerators.
 But this system does not work as well with plastic products, in part because there are so many different types of plastics – those that can be recycled require different processes to break them down into materials capable of being repurposed.
-And once it is broken down, the end result is a lower-quality material that is even more expensive to purchase than virgin plastics and is limited in the applications for which it can be reused.
+And once it is broken down, plastic recycling results in a lower-quality material that is more expensive to purchase than virgin plastics and is limited in the applications for which it can be reused.

 Due to the low market value of these “down-cycled” plastics, it is a challenge for domestic manufacturers to justify the purchase of this material as an input to their own production.
 Traditionally, the market for these materials was found internationally, and the U.S. was among many countries that found they were able to sell their “recyclable” waste to these foreign markets in countries such as China and Malaysia where it would then be sorted and processed.
 In early March 2018, enforcement began on China’s new contamination standards.
 As a result, plastics and paper are among 24 materials that are no longer accepted into the country.
 And China is not alone in this pledge.
 The Basel convention is a treaty signed by 187 countries meant to regulate the movement of hazardous materials between countries; plastic was recently added to that list of hazardous materials as defined by the treaty.
 As a result, U.S. export records can be said to show that each month, approximately 19,000 shipping containers of plastic recycling that was once exported abroad is now being stockpiled or otherwise improperly disposed of domestically.